Away just launched new accessories to help you stay well while you travel - CNN Underscored

 Away has dropped a bunch of new products and great collaborations over the past couple of months, and now the brand is releasing a new collection of typically well-designed travel accessories just in time for a major case of spring wanderlust — and planning ahead for trips when it’s safe again.
 And usefully, the luggage company’s new line of must-have accessories is all about staying well while you travel.

 Each item is meant to bring a little peace of mind to travelers and keep them comfortable while getting from point A to point B. There’s a face mask, sleep mask and compression socks for long flights.
-And for maximum coziness, you can pick up a new neck pillow and travel blanket, too.
+And for maximum coziness, you can pick up a new neck pillow and travel blanket too.
 Read on for more details about each of the latest Away products.

 The Face Mask ($35; awaytravel.com)